CleasbyCode/pdvzip/README.md

 ## PNG Image Requirements for Arbitrary Data Preservation

-PNG file size (image + embedded content) must not exceed the hosting sites size limits.
+PNG file size (image + embedded content) must not exceed the hosting site's size limits.
 The site will either refuse to upload your image or it will convert your image to ***jpg***, such as Twitter & Imgur.

 **Dimensions:**